ilyadmtr/resume_lab/README.md

 # resume_lab
-It is labatoru work for college subject
+It is labatory work for college subject